-- JOSH FRIEMAN is the Director of the Dark Energy Survey at the Department of Energy's Fermilab Center for Particle Astrophysics, a Professor of Astronomy and Astrophysics at the University of Chicago, and a member of the Kavli Institute for Cosmological Physics (KICP).
+- JOSH FRIEMAN, the Director of the Dark Energy Survey at the Department of Energy's Fermilab Center for Particle Astrophysics, a Professor of Astronomy and Astrophysics at the University of Chicago, and a member of the Kavli Institute for Cosmological Physics (KICP).

-- ALEX DRLICA-WAGNER– is the Schramm Experimental Fellow at the Fermilab Center for Particle Astrophysics and a KICP Associate fellow.
+- ALEX DRLICA-WAGNER, a Schramm Experimental Fellow at the Fermilab Center for Particle Astrophysics and a KICP Associate fellow.

-- ANDREA ALBERT– is a Research Associate at the SLAC National Accelerator Laboratory and the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford University.
+- ANDREA ALBERT, a Research Associate at the SLAC National Accelerator Laboratory and the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford University.

 The following is an edited transcript of their roundtable discussion.
 The participants have been provided the opportunity to amend or edit their remarks.